This is my story

 Testing My Experience: Kantin Moneo

-Once, an evening in the fall of 1998, we served 750 eating guests simultaneously.
-We had 400 guests upstairs in the restaurant and 350 in the conference.
+Once, in autumn 1998, we served 750 guests simultaneously—400 in the restaurant and 350 in the conference centre.

 Mobirise